aws-samples/foundation-model-benchmarking-tool/docs/benchmarking_on_ec2.md

 1. All metrics are stored in the `/tmp/fmbench-write` directory created automatically by the `fmbench` package.
 Once the run completes all files are copied locally in a `results-*` folder as usual.

-## Benchmarking-Ollama-Inference-Server-BYO-Ollama
+## Benchmarking Ollama inference server

 **_As of 10/24/2024, this has been tested on `g6e.2xlarge` with `llama 3.1 8b`_**

-1. Install Ollama
+1. Install Ollama.

     ```{bash}